elifesciences-publications/striatal-action-value-neurons-reconsidered-codes/README.md

+### This code is associated with the paper from Elber-Dorozko et al., "Striatal action-value neurons reconsidered". eLife, 2018. http://dx.doi.org/10.7554/eLife.34248

 # striatal-action-value-neurons-reconsidered-codes

 This folder contains all the MATLAB scripts that are used to simulate and analyze neurons and to create the figures.